 The Spectra 480 image signal processor on the Snapdragon 865 is capable of 2 gigapixel-per-second speeds, meaning it can process images faster while consuming less power.
 That opens up new features you wouldn't have thought possible for a smartphone-sized camera a few years back.

 Qualcomm says phones with the Spectra 480 ISP will be able to capture 4K HDR shots with more than a billion shades of color.
 And there's enough processing power to shoot limitless amounts of slow-motion HD video at 960 frames per second.
 That means you can train your camera on someone and just leave slow-motion running instead of timing your video capture to the exact moment you want to slow down.

 More impressive is the ability to support 200-megapixel cameras.
 That last feature isn't vaporware, Judd Heape, Qualcomm's senior director of product management for camera, told the audience at Qualcomm's tech summit here: Qualcomm has teamed up with sensor makers to develop these larger image sensors and those will be available next year.
-That news sounds particularly relevant in light of the rumor that the Galaxy S11 will feature a 108-megapixel camera when it ships next spring.
+That news sounds particularly relevant in light of the Galaxy S20 Ultra's 108-megapixel main camera.

 Working with the AI engine on the Snapdragon 865 — more on that feature in a moment — the processor's ISP will be able to identify backgrounds, people and objects, treating each thing individually for a customized photo.
 A demo by a company called Morpho showed off how AI segmentation in which different parts of a photo are identified (your face, hair, backgrounds and more.
 By separating out those segments, they can be enhanced individually rather than a picture wide enhancement that can cost you finer details